fieldtrip/website/reference/ft_channelcombination.md

  FT_CHANNELCOMBINATION creates a cell-array with combinations of EEG/MEG channels for subsequent cross-spectral-density and coherence analysis

- You should specify channel combinations as a two-column cell array, cfg.channelcmb = {  'EMG' 'MLF31'
+ You should specify channel combinations as a two-column cell-array, cfg.channelcmb = {  'EMG' 'MLF31'
                        'EMG' 'MLF32'
                        'EMG' 'MLF33' };